Psoriatic Arthritis: 10 Tips to Fight Fatigue

 3. Skip caffeine, nicotine, and alcohol before bedtime.
 You may think smoking a cigarette, sipping hot tea, or having a cocktail will relax you.
 But they make it harder for you to fall asleep or stay asleep.

 5. Don’t eat for 2 to 3 hours before bedtime.
-If your body has to digest a heavy meal, you may not be able to fall asleep.
+If your body has to digest a heavy meal, you might not be able to fall asleep.
 Stomach gas may also keep you awake.

 6. Relax before bedtime.
 Take a soothing, warm bath to ease your joint pain and stiffness.
 Listen to soft music or read a book to take your mind off your work or daily stress.